 There isn’t a one-size-fits-all answer to that question.

 Pesticides sprayed on conventionally grown foods affect people differently.
 Some people carry genetic variants that decrease their ability to detoxify specific pesticides, others may be more resilient.

 Organophosphates are a class of chemicals used in some pesticides.
 When insects are exposed to organophosphates, their acetylcholinesterase enzyme is blocked.

 Acetylcholine is a neurotransmitter that sends a signal from one nerve to the next.
 Acetylcholinesterase is the enzyme that turns off that signal.
-Both are needed — and need at the right time — for your nerves to work.
+Both are needed — and needed at the right time — for your nerves to work.

 By blocking acetylcholinesterase, organophosphates cause insect nerves not to stop firing, which eventually kills the insect.